The Wabash Pittsburgh Terminal Railway Bridge

 Railway ceased operation in 1908, it's legacy has endured.
 Over a century later,

-the Wabash Tunnel and the Wabash Bridge piers keep coming up in plans for new
+the Wabash Tunnels and the Wabash Bridge piers keep coming up in plans for new

 Pittsburgh transportation ideas, becoming what many Pittsburghers consider